The Equalizer: Introducing Shape-Gain Decomposition in Neural Audio Codecs: Conclusion

 \section{Conclusion}

-In this paper, we have presented The Equalizer, a methodology for improving the performance of neural speech/audio coders by decomposing the input signal into normalized shape, coded by an NAC, and scalar gain, separately quantized with a scalar quantizer.
-Although this decomposition has been widely used for decades in classic speech/audio codecs, to our knowledge it has not yet been proposed within a NAC framework.
-Importantly, the decomposition is made before the NAC encoder and the corresponding recomposition is made after the decoder.
-In the present study, such equalization and deequalization are implemented as external modules, which can be easily applied to any state-of-the-art NAC, but they can also be applied internally on the actual vectors used as encoder input or retrieved as decoder output.
-Experiments have shown that The Equalizer enables a substantial improvement of the coding performance in terms of bitrate-distortion trade-off and a possibly massive reduction of the complexity of the NAC quantizer.
+In this paper, we have presented The Equalizer, a generic methodology for improving the performance of neural speech/audio coders by decomposing the input signal into normalized shape, coded by an NAC, and scalar gain, separately quantized with a scalar quantizer.
+Although this decomposition has been widely used for decades in classic speech/audio codecs, to the best of our knowledge, it has not yet been proposed within a NAC framework.
+Importantly, the decomposition is to be performed before the NAC encoder and the corresponding recomposition is to be performed after the decoder, due to the non-linear nature of the neural encoding/decoding processes.
+In the present study, such equalization and deequalization are implemented as external modules, which can be easily applied to any state-of-the-art NAC, but they can also be applied internally to the actual vectors used as encoder input and retrieved as decoder output.
+Experiments using four prominent NACs have shown that The Equalizer enables a substantial improvement of the coding performance in terms of bitrate-distortion trade-off together with a massive reduction of the complexity of the quantizer.
+This is the mark of a significantly and systemically more efficient VQ codebook design when applying the proposed shape-gain decomposition.

+The present work illustrates a broad trend in neural speech and audio coding.
+While most recent codecs are fully neural, several studies have demonstrated that combining neural networks with carefully chosen signal-processing components can significantly improve coding efficiency.
+This was proposed for linear prediction \cite{Valin2019LPCNetCodec, zhang2025lspnet}, transform coding \cite{Davidson2024MDCTNet, Jiang2024MDCTCodec, ai2024apcodec}, predictive coding (applied to learned representations) \cite{jiang2023latent, yang2023neural}, or psychoacoustic models \cite{zhen2020psychoacoustic, kim2023progressive}.
+An overview of these hybrid neural codec approaches is given in \cite{Kim2024NeuralSpeechAudioCoding}.
+The Equalizer follows the same philosophy, but from a different perspective: instead of modifying the codec architecture itself, it introduces a lightweight, generic signal-processing front-end that can be applied to existing neural codecs.
+As a consequence, The Equalizer is not only easy to implement, but it is also largely orthogonal and complementary to these hybrid approaches and could potentially be combined with many of them.